 PHC has established an unfunded executive deferred compensation plan (the "PHC EDCP") for certain senior executives, and an unfunded deferred compensation plan (the "PHC DCP") for PHC management-level employees.
-It is anticipated that each Promus Hotel employee who was a party to a deferred compensation agreement with Promus under Promus' Executive Deferred Compensation Plan (the "Promus EDCP") or Promus' Deferred Compensation Plan (the "Promus DCP") will enter into an agreement whereby such employee will agree that, as of the Distribution Date, PHC will assume all obligations under such employee's Promus EDCP agreement or Promus DCP agreement, as the case may be, and Promus and its subsidiaries will be released from all obligation Assumption Agreements").
+It is anticipated that each Promus Hotel employee who was a party to a deferred compensation agreement with Promus under Promus' Executive Deferred Compensation Plan (the "Promus EDCP") or Promus' Deferred Compensation Plan (the "Promus DCP") will enter into an agreement whereby such employee will agree that, as of the Distribution Date, PHC will assume all obligations under such employee's Promus EDCP agreement or Promus DCP agreement, as the case may be, and Promus and its subsidiaries will be released from all obligations to such employee regarding the Promus EDCP and Promus DCP (the "Deferred Compensation Assumption Agreements").
 These assumed Promus EDCP agreements and Promus DCP agreements will be governed and administered pursuant to the PHC EDCP and the PHC DCP.